Social isolation linked to an increased risk of dementia, new study finds

 Social isolation is defined as having few relationships and few people to interact with regularly.
 The study measured this based on whether or not participants lived alone, talked about "important matters" with two or more people in the past year, attended religious services or participated in social events.
 Participants were assigned one point for each item, and those who scored a zero or one were classified as socially isolated.

 Over the course of nine years, researchers periodically administered cognitive tests.
-Of the participants who were socially isolated, about 26% developed dementia – compared to slightly less than 20% for those who were not socially isolated.
+Overall, about 21% of the study participants developed dementia.
+But among those were who were socially isolated, about 26% developed dementia – compared to slightly less than 20% for those who were not socially isolated.

 The study did not find significant differences by race or ethnicity.
 However, more than 70% of the participants in the study were white – with particularly small sample sizes of Hispanic, Asian and Native participants – and the authors call for further research on the topic.